 Emery cloth or sand paper

 And don’t forget, you can shop online at Home Depot and have the items all ready for you to pick up.
 Saves you from wandering down the aisles looking for this and that or waiting for your online order to arrive via UPS!

-How To Use The Home Depot Order Online & Pick Up In Store option
+Order Online & Pick Up In Store Option

 For instance if you want to pick your sheet of galvanized sheet metal, just put it in the cart called Pick Up In Store Today.